 This means that although you house, car and back accounts might amount to a pretty net worth, these assets will have to pay off any money you owe when you die, which could leave your loved ones short of a bob or two.

-To decide whether or not you need life insurance, ask yourself this simple question: Are there people in my life I care about that will need financial support once I’m gone?
+Are there people in my life I care about that will need financial support when I’m gone?

 2. Isn’t Life Insurance Covered Under Health Insurance?

 Life insurance is not covered by health insurance.
 Health insurance pays your medical bills while you’re alive and doesn’t pay anything to your loved ones when you die.